 A MALSF is the approach lighting system to be installed on the approach end of Runway 27 (east end of airport).
 The MALSF consists of a 1,700-foot-long array of lights.
 The runway lighting is controlled by the air traffic control tower from 0700-2300 and can be switched on by the pilot via radio when the tower is closed.
 MALSF system will consist of the following light fixture components:

-An additional two-night closure will be required in November to complete the MALSF installation.
+An additional two-night closure will be required in early December to complete the MALSF installation.
 The delivery of and progress in erecting the steel structures will be the determinant for the closure dates.

 Airfield Re-Marking and Rubber Removal Project

 The State of Georgia has provided notice that the airport’s airfield re-marking and rubber removal project is tentatively funded.